AdamMarcus/Austin_CSCI2270_FinalProject/README.md

 Contributors:

 Open issues/bugs:
-When a new Person is made their temporary parent nodes do not add them as a child
+1.When a new Person is made their temporary parent nodes do not add them as a child 2.When Printing all families, some Person Nodes are disapearing

 ----------------------------------------------------------------------------------------------------------------